Gossamer-React/Lucid/README.md

 on the left of the panel you will see a box the shows the state and props of any component you hover over the tree and also what is different in your state when you make a setState.

-## GIF showing how the hover works and showing the diff panel
+## Panel GIF showing how the tree opens and GIF showing how the hover works and showing the diff panel

-## Panel GIF showing how the tree opens and

 ## Contributing